opensvc/multipath-tools/README.md

    polling API.
 For use with pre-5.0 kernels that don't support dmevent polling (but even if you don't use this option, multipath-tools will work with these kernels).
+ * `SYSTEMD`: The version number of systemd (e.g. "244") to compile the code for.
+   The default is autodetected, assuming that the systemd version in the build environment is the same as on the target system.
+Override the value to build for a different systemd version, or set it to `""` to build for a system without systemd.
+   **Caution:** multipathd without systemd has been largely untested by the upstream maintainers since at least 2020.
  * `SCSI_DH_MODULES_PRELOAD="(list)"`: specify a space-separated list of SCSI device handler kernel modules to load early during boot.
 Some multipath-tools functionality depends on these modules being loaded